psg-titech/emfrp-repl/README.md

 You had better use Linux, or Windows on virtual machines if you use macOS.

 1. Execute `gui/emfrp-repl-gui.py` by Python 3.x.

+## Compilation for ESP32
+You need esp-idf SDK. available on: https://github.com/espressif/esp-idf

+1. Execute `install.ps1`, or `install.sh` in the esp-idf repository.
+2. Execute `export.ps1`, or `export.ps1` in the esp-idf repository.
+3. Execute `project/esp-idf/gen_parser.bat`, or `project/esp-idf/gen_parser.sh`.
+You need to execute these files if you rewrite `parser.peg`.
+This comes from esp-idf CMake Project System's limitations.
+4. Open `project/esp-idf`
+6. Execute `idf.py set-target esp32` in your first time.
+5. Execute `idf.py build` and flash `idf.py flash -p <PORT>`, and then monitor by `idf.py monitr -p <PORT>`.